-Washington politicians look time from bailouts and earmark-lades spending packages on Wednesday for what
+Washington politicians took time from ballouts and carmark-laden spending packages on Wednesday for what might seem like an unusual act officially designating a National Pi Day.

-That's Prias in ratio-of-a-circle's-circumference-to-diameter, better known as the mathematical constant beginning
+That's Pi as in ratio-of-a-circle's-circumference-to-diameter, better known as the mathematical constant beginning with 3.14159.